 If you’re driving a used hybrid or electric vehicle, you’re in good company.
 Buying a used hybrid is a growing trend!

 So where do people drive hybrids/EVs the most in America?
 If you live in California, it’s no shocker that West Coasters love their EVs and hybrids.
 Californians are on track to buy more used hybrids this year at CarMax than anyone else, anywhere else.
-By our count, nearly one in every four hybrids and EVs we sold in 2016 (and we sold nearly 23,000 of them, in more than 100 distinct models) went to a CarMax customer in California.
+Based on our sales data, one in every three hybrids and EVs we sold in 2018 went to a CarMax customer in California.
 Way to go, Californians!
 Other top-selling states were Oregon, Washington and Arizona.

 States with the lowest sales of hybrids and EVs were Louisiana (1.57%), Mississippi (1.54%) and Delaware (1.44%).
-Today, there are almost four and a half million hybrids and EVs on the road in the US!
-Clearly, electric vehicle and hybrid growth has taken off, and these vehicles, with all of their latest technologies, are here to stay.
+Today, there are over four million hybrids and EVs on the road in the US!
+Clearly, electric vehicle and hybrid growth has taken off, and these vehicles, are here to stay.
 Some of the reasons for this growth include:

-The best hybrid cars and plug-in hybrid cars, including the top 10 hybrid cars of 2016, are already rolling on our streets and highways, and there are even more and better models on automakers’ drawing boards.
-There’s never been a better time to own and drive a hybrid or EV.
-We’re looking forward to selling more of these vehicles in the years to come.
+The best hybrid cars and plug-in hybrid cars, including the best hybrid cars of 2018, are already rolling on our streets and highways.
+There are even more models on automakers’ drawing boards.
+There’s never been a better time to own and drive a hybrid or EV, and we’re looking forward to selling more of these vehicles in the years to come.